Paper Mario (video game): Music

 The game's soundtrack was first released in Japan on September 21, 2000, with the game's original title by Enterbrain, and distributed by the magazine Famitsu.
 It was followed in the United States a few months later as a Nintendo Power exclusive with the illustration from the international game cover.
 It included both the original music to the game, as well as sound effects, in 78 tracks on two discs.
 All of the game's compositions were written by Yuka Tsujiyoko, with a reprised arrangement of previous Super Mario themes by Koji Kondo.
 The game's other event and sound effects music were composed by Taishi Senda.
 The game's music mostly received positive reviews, with Lucas M. Thomas of IGN describing it as "vividly appointed with catchy, expressive tunes and comical audio cues."

 Reception and legacy

-Paper Mario received critical acclaim, receiving a 93/100 on review aggregator Metacritic based on 15 reviews.
+Paper Mario received critical acclaim, receiving a 93/100 on review aggregator website Metacritic based on 15 reviews.
 The game was the top-selling game in Japan on the week of its release, selling more than 276,000 copies, and the top-selling game for two weeks in other regions.
 It was ranked #141 on Electronic Gaming Monthly's "Greatest 200 Videogames of their Time" in February 2006, the 63rd best game made on a Nintendo system in Nintendo Power's "Top 200 Games" list, and the 13th greatest Nintendo 64 game of all time by the same magazine.
 It currently ranks as the sixth-highest scoring Nintendo 64 game on Metacritic, the ninth highest rated video game of 2001, and the highest-scoring Nintendo 64 game released that year.